alangmartini/Crystal-Kemal-Jennifer-Layered-API/README.md

 "things" in the project are either Entities, which represent a real entity, or Actions, which represent an action that can be performed.

+## Importations

+Each module or class has its own importations declared at the top of the its files.

+Although it seems like a effort duplication, it facilitates unit testing.
+It also makes it easier to know which modules are being used.